huggingface/hub-docs/docs/hub/datasets-gated.md

 ## Manual approval

-By default, users requests to access the dataset are accepted automatically.
+By default, requests to access the dataset are automatically accepted.
 Dataset authors can set the approval mode to "Manual reviews" from the dataset's **Settings** tab.
-Doing so enforces that each access request is manually reviewed and approved by the dataset authors.
+Doing so enforces that each access request will be manually reviewed and approved by the dataset authors.
 Only users whose access requests have been approved will be able to access the dataset's content.